The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

-We remark that the difference in average productivity of employed workers across types could perpetuate a biased perception of their respective abilities if observers do not understand the selection process.
-In particular, estimating productivity by looking at employed populations (the way that productivity is usually measured) systematically overestimates blues' productivity and underestimates greens' productivity.
+One interesting implication of the conditions in Proposition~\ref{proposition:group_outcomes} is that blues suffer a worse lemons effect than greens since relatively more of them are screened and rejected.
+Hence, the average value of blues in the pool is worse than that of greens.
+As a higher fraction of employed blue workers is hired through the referral market compared to greens, employed blue workers have higher productivity than employed green workers.\footnote{This is consistent with the observation that referral-hired workers tend to outperform other workers; and employed blues are more often referrals.} While beyond the scope of the model, the difference in average productivity of employed workers across types could perpetuate a biased perception of their respective abilities if observers (human or algorithmic) do not understand the selection process and estimate the population mean directly using the sample mean (i.e., observers assume that ``what you see is all there is,'' a term coined by Daniel Kahneman in, e.g., \cite{Kahneman2011}).
+In particular, estimating productivity by looking at employed populations (the way that productivity is usually measured) systematically overestimates blues' productivity and underestimates greens' productivity and may lead to further (inaccurate) statistical discrimination.\footnote{\cite{bohrenhip2019} highlights that such inaccurate statistical discrimination may be indistinguishable from taste-based discrimination.}